zstrathe/zstrathe.github.io/index.md

     <br>
     <li>To validate evaluation results, created a custom implementation within PySpark of 10-fold cross validation with a paired t-test</li>
     <br>
-    <li>Joined original image data with the transformed image data and classification results to export for visualization with Matplotlib</li>
+    <li>Joined original image data with the transformed image data and classification results and exported for visualization of results with Matplotlib</li>
     <br>
     <li>Deployed a Spark cluster on Amazon Web Services EMR to test real-world functionality and evaluate the processing time reduction from applied distributed computing; utilized a Google Cloud Platform virtual machine with a 16-core vCPU and 64 GB RAM for development and evaluation (to save on costs of running a real Spark cluster)</li>
     <br>